thegetty/bronze-guidelines/content/intro.md

 #### 2.5.3 Carving into a mold

-Another approach that has been used mostly for simpler sculptural forms involves carving a mold directly into a hard, refractory material such as stone, hardened refractory clay, sand, or cuttlebone ({% ref 'fig-030' %}).
+Another approach that has been used mostly for simpler sculptural forms involves carving a mold directly into a hard, refractory material such as stone, hardened refractory clay, casting sand, or cuttlebone ({% ref 'fig-030' %}).
 This is the purest direct process, as the tool marks create the negative space.
-As a result, the thickness of the cast is likely to be uneven.
+As a result, the thickness of the cast is more likely to be uneven.

 {% figuregroup "3", "fig-030" %}